LuwisHuang/PatternAnalysis-2025/recognition/ADNI_classification_49085949/README.md

 - **Validation Loss:** High volatility in early epochs, then plateaued around 0.68

 **Observations:**
-1. No significant validation loss increase in later epochs indicates that regularization techniques (weight decay, label smoothing, data augmentation) effectively prevented severe overfitting
+The training results show that validation loss remained stable across later epochs, indicating that regularization techniques such as weight decay, label smoothing, and data augmentation effectively prevented severe overfitting.

-2. The ~22% gap between training and validation accuracy suggests moderate overfitting, which is typical for medical imaging tasks with limited data
-3. **Test Accuracy: 73.09%** with balanced performance across both classes
-4. Higher recall for AD class (83.01%) vs CN class (63.08%) - model is more sensitive to detecting Alzheimer's cases, which is clinically desirable
+However, the approximately 22% gap between training and validation accuracy suggests moderate overfitting, which is common in medical imaging tasks with limited data.
+The model achieved a test accuracy of 73.09%, demonstrating balanced performance across both classes.
+Notably, it exhibited higher recall for the AD class (83.01%) than for the CN class (63.08%), meaning the model is more sensitive to identifying Alzheimer’s cases.

 ---